Corruption in Lithuania: Anti-corruption mechanisms

 Special Investigation Service (abbreviated as STT, Specialiųjų tyrimų tarnyba) is the main law enforcement institution in Lithuania to combat corruption.
-Other law enforcement institutions also play a major role in combating the corruption.
-In particular, Financial Crime Investigation Service (abbreviated as FNTT, Finansinių nusikaltimų tyrimo tarnyba) investigates money laundering and major financial fraud activities.
+Other law enforcement institutions also play a major role in combating corruption.
+In particular, the Financial Crime Investigation Service (abbreviated as FNTT, Finansinių nusikaltimų tyrimo tarnyba) investigates money laundering and major financial fraud activities.
 National Audit Office of Lithuania (Valstybės kontrolė) is the supreme audit institution which also supervises the lawfulness and effectiveness of management and use of state funds and resources.

 In 2019, the Law on Protection of Whistleblowers entered force, providing legal protection as well as remunerations and other measures for those who report corruption or other infringements.
 Lobbying in Lithuania is regulated by the Lobbying Act 2001.
-According to the EU Members' Research Service report from 2016, Lithuania is one of the few EU countries which has the code of conduct and a mandatory register for the lobbyists.
+According to the EU Members' Research Service report from 2016, Lithuania is one of the few EU countries which has a code of conduct and a mandatory register for lobbyists.